SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Restoring_a_DMA/Preparing_the_destination_server_for_a_DMA_restoration.md

   1. Start DataMiner.
 During startup, the necessary database tables will be created.

 > [!NOTE]
+>
 > - The destination DataMiner Agent must run exactly the same DataMiner software version as the original server.
 If it does not, perform either a software upgrade or a software downgrade to make sure the version is the same.
 > - The destination server must have enough resources (CPU, memory, hard disk performance, etc.) to be able to handle the DataMiner configuration that you intend to restore on that server.
 > - If you intend to migrate to another server while the original DMA stays online, take care to avoid an IP conflict:
 >   - Either keep the destination server offline as long as the original DMA is online, or
 >   - Make sure that the destination server has a different IP address and computer name.
-> - For the DxM's running on the server, no changes are needed.
+> - For the DxMs running on the server, no changes are needed.
->